Are there bank accounts for children and teens?

 The Rooster card has a dynamic CVV number which changes after every purchase to reduce fraud.
 The card can also be temporarily frozen via the app if it goes missing.

 Using the card abroad is fee-free up to £50 per month but beyond this, a fee of 3% per transaction applies.

-gohenry is also marketing its prepaid Visa card for kids as young as six, costing £2.99 per month (first month free).
+GoHenry is also marketing its prepaid Visa card for kids as young as six, costing £2.99 per month (first 30 days free).

 As with apps such as Starling Kite and RoosterMoney, parents can instantly freeze/unfreeze cards if they are mislaid.

 Spending on the GoHenry card abroad is fee-free.

 Nimbl’s prepaid Mastercard costs £2.49 per month (first month free) or £28 per year and is aimed at children from six upwards.